simonmichael/hledger/hledger/doc/addons.m4.md

 ## Third party add-ons

-These are maintained separately from hledger, and usually updated shortly after a hledger release.
+These are maintained separately, and usually updated shortly after a hledger release.

 ### diff